Centers for Medicare & Medicaid Services (CMS), HHS.

 CMS has examined the impact of this document as required by Executive Order 12866 on Regulatory Planning and Review (September 30, 1993), Executive Order 13563 on Improving Regulation and Regulatory Review (January 18, 2011), the Regulatory Flexibility Act (RFA) (September 19, 1980, Pub.
 L. 96-354), section 1102(b) of the Social Security Act, section 202 of the Unfunded Mandates Reform Act of 1995 (March 22, 1995; Pub.
 L. 104-4), Executive Order 13132 on Federalism (August 4, 1999) and the Congressional Review Act (5 U.S.C.
 804(2)).

-Executive Orders 12866 and 13563 direct agencies to assess all costs and Start Printed Page 2366benefits of available regulatory alternatives and, if regulation is necessary, to select regulatory approaches that maximize net benefits (including potential economic, environmental, public health, and safety effects, distributive impacts, and equity).
+Executive Orders 12866 and 13563 direct agencies to assess all costs and benefits of available regulatory alternatives and, if regulation is necessary, to select regulatory approaches that maximize net benefits (including potential economic, environmental, public health, and safety effects, distributive impacts, and equity).
 A regulatory impact analysis (RIA) must be prepared for major regulatory actions with economically significant effects ($100 million or more in any 1 year).
 This document will prevent the enrollment of new home health providers and Part B non-emergency ground ambulance suppliers in Medicare, Medicaid, and CHIP in certain states.
 Though savings may accrue by denying enrollments, the monetary amount cannot be quantified.
-Since the imposition of the initial moratoria on July 31, 2013, 1,147 HHAs and 19 ambulance companies in all geographic areas affected by the moratoria had their applications denied.
+Since the imposition of the initial moratoria on July 31, 2013, more than 1187 HHAs and 24 ambulance companies in all geographic areas affected by the moratoria had their applications denied.
 We have found the number of applications that are denied after 60 days declines dramatically, as most providers and suppliers will not submit applications during the moratoria period.
 Therefore, this document does not reach the economic threshold, and thus is not considered a major action.

 The RFA requires agencies to analyze options for regulatory relief of small entities.
 For purposes of the RFA, small entities include small businesses, nonprofit organizations, and small governmental jurisdictions.
 Most hospitals and most other providers and suppliers are small entities, either by nonprofit status or by having revenues of less than $7.5 million to $38.5 million in any one year.
 Individuals and states are not included in the definition of a small entity.
 CMS is not preparing an analysis for the RFA because it has determined, and the Secretary certifies, that this document will not have a significant economic impact on a substantial number of small entities.